 This gorgeous flowering plant gives you only 6 hours after consuming until it kills you.
 The entire plant contains high concentrations of toxic alkaloids.
 Immediately after ingesting this plant, you will experience nausea and vomiting, burning of the mouth and slowing of the heart.

-This cousin to rhododendrons and azaleas contains andromeddotoxins in its leaves, flowers and pollen, which when swallowed directly affects the gastrointestinal tract.
-In addition to less severe symptoms such as mouth, eye and nose watering, it can slow the heart, or cause anything from kidney failure, paralysis and death.
+This cousin to rhododendrons and azaleas contains andromedotoxins in its leaves, flowers, and pollen, which when swallowed directly affects the gastrointestinal tract.
+In addition to less severe symptoms such as mouth, eye, and nose watering, it can slow the heart, or cause anything from kidney failure, paralysis and death.

-Your garden may be a relaxing sanctuary for your family, but it can be extremely dangerous when curious tots snack on its beautiful contents.
+Your garden may be a relaxing sanctuary for your family and pets, but it can be extremely dangerous when curious tots snack on its beautiful contents.
 Always seek immediate medical treatment as soon as any plant or flower is ingested, as it is always better to be safe than sorry.